Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking powder, baking soda, salt, oil.

 • Zucchini: You will need 2 cups of shredded zucchini that has not been squeezed.
+Yellow squash is OK too.

 • Cinnamon: A lovely spice that pairs well with vanilla, and yes, even the zucchini.
+You can also add a pinch of nutmeg.

 • Baking powder and soda: Used to create light and airy texture.
 Find aluminum free baking powder, if you can.